Back to All Events

 Participants agree to the following conditions before joining any JGI course or expedition:

-Travel Insurance: Participants are required to purchase and maintain valid travel and medical insurance that includes emergency evacuation, accident, and repatriation coverage.
-Proof of coverage may be requested.
+• Participants must purchase and maintain valid travel and medical insurance that includes emergency evacuation, medical expenses, accident coverage, trip cancellation/interruption, and repatriation.

-Travel Documentation: Participants are solely responsible for obtaining all necessary travel documents, including passports, visas, vaccination records, and permissions to enter Panama or any other destination.
+• Participants are solely responsible for obtaining all necessary travel documents, including passports (minimum 6 months validity), visas, vaccination records, and permissions to enter Panama, Guyana, or any other destination.

 4. Health and Physical Fitness